T-DevH/llm_finetune_nemo/README.md

-# LLM Fine-Tuning with NVIDIA NeMo and TensorRT-LLM
+# LLM Fine-Tuning with NVIDIA NeMo.

 This project demonstrates how to fine-tune a NeMo model using PEFT adapters.